Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 * **δγ ∝ branching**: network delay and block generation increase branching (decreases security)

 One elegantly simple approach is to abandon the single-chain approach and adopt an inclusive approach in the form of a DAG [[7]](#r7), or specifically a block DAG.
 In a block DAG, blocks could be proposed by multiple nodes and they would all be accepted if they were valid.
 Unlike in a single-chain topology, each block would reference not just a single parent, but multiple parents – in fact as many parents as the proposing node sees as tips of the current DAG.
-In such a DAG, there isn’t a hard tradeoff between TPS and security, as the network could reliably increase β without sacrificing security.
+In such a DAG, there isn’t a hard trade off between TPS and security, as the network could reliably increase β without sacrificing security.
 The block DAG increases β by being naturally inclusive of all branches so total throughput is naturally increased as now nodes can process transactions in parallel, security is not sacrificed through a mechanism of implicit voting (each block points to multiple previous blocks that form the tips of the DAG at the time of block proposal) coupled with the GHOST rule, combined which allow the uncoordinated honest majority of nodes on the network to defeat a coordinated malicious minority [[7]](#r7).

 <br />  ![image](Figure_3_[EN].png) <br />

 However, the block DAG topology isn’t without its own set of challenges, here are a few,
 * Ordering convergence
 * Finality (confirmation latency)
+* Block efficiency - too many blocks
-* Block efficiency
+* Block efficiency - overlapping block contents

 Taraxa sets out to address these issues.